Thesincereghost/Disaster-messages-classification/README.md

 ## Project Motivation<a name="motivation"></a>

+Just as a disaster hits, the organizations responding are bombarded with a high volume of messages, especialy when they have the least amount of time to pick the most important ones and categorize them.
+Since, different  organizations handles differnet parts of the effects of the disaster,effective categorization of messages will be of great value.

- + The aim of this project is to provide a way to easily classify a message input during a disaster event based on a pre trained classifier, to better categorize each disaster event.
- + The input message is taken through a Flask web app, which also has some useful visualizations based on past data.
- + The Web app passes the message to a pre-trained classifier and gives out which categories the message fallss into.
+The aim of this project is to provide a way to easily classify a message recieved during a disaster event, based on a classifier pre-trained on past disaster data from Appen.
+The input message is taken through a Flask web app, which also has some useful visualizations based on past data.
+The Web app passes the message to a pre-trained classifier and gives out which categories the message falls into.

 ## File Descriptions <a name="files"></a>